Mu Koh Surin National Park

 Mu Koh Surin National Park is situated in the Andaman Sea approximately 60 km from the coast of Phang-Nga Province in the southern Thai peninsula region.
 The park covers an area of approximately 135 km².
 Of the protected area, 102 km² or 76% is sea.

 The park comprises 5 main islands: Koh Surin Nua, Koh Surin Tai, Koh Ree (or Koh Satok), Koh Glang (or Koh Pachumba) and Koh Khai (or Koh Torinla).
-Koh Surin Nua and Koh Surin Tai are the larger islands and are situated on a north-south axis.
+Surin Nua and Tai are the larger islands and are situated on a north-south axis.
 A few kilometres to the north of the park is the Myanmar border and about 100 kilometres to the south is Mu Koh Similan National Park.

-The main attraction for most visitors to Mu Koh Surin is the fact that it is an unspoiled tropical paradise far from the mainland, with healthy forested islands, surrounded by clean water and a profusion of coral reef species.
+The main attraction for most visitors to the Surin Islands is the fact that it is an unspoiled tropical paradise far from the mainland, with healthy forested islands, surrounded by clean water and a profusion of coral reef species.
 The coral reefs are the best, most diverse coral reefs accessible to snorkellers, as they are generally shallow and so scuba equipment is not required.
 The islands also attract great research interest, and many scientists visit the islands each year for a variety of reasons, ranging from coral reef surveys to bird observation.

 Around the Surin Islands

 The 2 large islands of Surin North ('Nua') and Surin South ('Tai') are twinned very close to each other.
 They are separated by 200 metres of shallow sea which can be walked across at low tide.
 The other 3 islands are rock islands with some dwarf trees and rainforest plants.
 The islands are surrounded by one of the biggest and most fertile shallow coral reefs in Thailand.